 About two months ago (fall of 2011), I started going to this Bible study on Monday nights.
-I like it.
-Actually I kind of love it.
-We read through scriptures together every week and discuss them.
+I liked it.
+Actually, I kind of loved it.
+We read through scriptures together every week and discussed them.
 One of the chapters we have read through is Matthew 26 where Jesus is in the Garden of Gethsemane.
 As we read through the passage, I felt like I found a thousand new golden nuggets that I have never found before.
-One of these has been pretty life changing.
+One of these has been pretty life-changing.

 “And He took with Him Peter and the two sons of Zebedee and began to be grieved and distressed.
 Then He said to them, ‘My soul is deeply grieved, to the point of death; remain here and keep watch with Me.’”